deiadora/iamdeiadora_site/README.md

-# iamdeiadora.com · dimension 4 · wave · the cube
+# iamdeiadora.com · dimension 4 · wave · hexahedron

 Potential held in form.
-The cube before the direction is chosen.
+The hexahedron before the direction is chosen.
 Home of the 13 keys — the trust and credibility layer of the ecosystem.
-Dimension 4 of The Currency Playbook — the financial model canvas.
+Dimension 4 of The Currency Workshop — the geometric movement canvas.

 ## part of the deiadora ecosystem